vemiBGH/PULSEE/README.md

 Below, the content and usage of these modules is reported briefly:

-* `Operators`
+* `operators`

-  This module, together with `Many_Body`, is to be considered a sort of toolkit for the simulations of generic quantum systems.
-It contains the definitions of classes and functions representing the basic mathematical objects employed in the treatment of a quantum system. `Operators` focuses on the properties of a single system, while the functions in `Many_Body` allow to build up systems made up of several particles.
+  This module, together with `many_body`, is to be considered a sort of toolkit for the simulations of generic quantum systems.
+It contains the definitions of classes and functions representing the basic mathematical objects employed in the treatment of a quantum system. `operators` focuses on the properties of a single system, while the functions in `many_body` allow to build up systems made up of several particles.

-  The classes and subclasses defined in `Operators` belong to the following inheritance tree
+  The classes and subclasses defined in `operators` belong to the following inheritance tree

   * `Operator`
     * `DensityMatrix(Operator)`